How does it all work?

 We regularly get asked how the exchange works, so here is our step-by-step guide for first time attendees:

 - Bring your items to the check in desk.
 Here our volunteers will check your items for quality.
 We only accept items in good condition to make sure the quality of the items in the exchange is consistent.
 You will then be given a token for the number of items you have checked in, so for example if you bring 10 items, you’ll receive 10 credits.
 Please bring a MAXIMUM of 20 items per check in to allow us to process the items.

 - You’ll then come to the next desk to check in your credits.
 If you are a new member, you’ll be issued with a membership number here.
-We store the credits on the system, so you can use your credits at a future exchange.
-Here you will pay your £3 entry fee and then you are ready to swap!
+We store the credits on tour database, so you can use any unused credits at a future exchange.
+Here you will also pay your £3 entry fee and then you are ready to swap!

 - Now you can ‘shop’ the exchange.
-Rummage through the rails, try items on and grab a drink at our pay-as-you-feel cafe.
+Rummage through the rails, try items on or grab a drink at our pay-as-you-feel cafe.

 - When you’ve selected your items and are ready to leave, you’ll come to the check out desk.
 Here our volunteers will count your items, and make a note of them and your membership number to be inputted into our database.
 You are now free to head home with your new items!

 - Wear those new outfits!
 We love to see our items out in the wild, so please share them on social media and tag us.

 We accept adult mens and ladies clothing, shoes and accessories in good clean condition – this should be something you would pay money for at a charity shop.
 Items which are damaged, bobbly, have missing buttons, or are marked/stained will not be accepted, so please check your items before you bring them to the exchange.